capyblock/DisableVillagerTrade/README.md

 ## Releases

 This project uses automated releases via GitHub Actions.
-When changes are pushed or merged to the `main` branch:
+When changes are pushed or merged to the `master` branch:

 1. The version is automatically bumped based on [Conventional Commits](https://www.conventionalcommits.org/)
 2. A new GitHub Release is created with the compiled JAR